Nexmo/station/_partials/stitch/guides/simple-conversation/javascript.md

 $ echo $USER_JWT
 ```

+> **Tip:** It can be useful to test the validity of your JWT using [this website](https://jwt.io/).
+Make sure that `sub` matches the username you specified when you created a user.

 ## 2 - Create the JavaScript App

-With the basic setup in place we can now focus on the client-side application.
+With the basic setup in place you can now develop the client-side application.

 ### 2.1 - An HTML Page with a Basic UI